gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 ```

 ### Logging
 The AMS CAP plugins log to namespace `ams` in CAP.
-To see [debug logs](https://cap.cloud.sap/docs/node.js/cds-log#debug-env-variable) during development, turn it on for this namespace, e.g. via
+To see [debug logs](https://cap.cloud.sap/docs/node.js/cds-log#debug-env-variable) during development, turn it on for this namespace, for example via

 ```shell
 DEBUG=ams cds watch